mattyd2/ds1003finalproject/cleaning_data/README.md

 ### Description:
 This subdirectory contains scripts for data cleaning and merging.
 Note this code base is not fully modular, and would benefit from refactoring (TODO).
 As such, instead of simply calling the ```main.py``` script, or executing as a module, the data was cleaned through sequential execution of the individual scripts in this directory.

-As such, the usage section in this README describes
+As such, the usage section in this README describes:

 1. The purpose/functionality of each cleaning script.
 2. The order of execution of the cleaning scripts.